Qwellstra/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task 5- A functoin that reverses a string
-Task 6-A function that prints every other character of a string and anew line Task 7-A string that prints half a string and a new line
+Task 6-A function that prints every other character of a string and anew line Task 7-A string that prints half a string and a new line Task 8-A function that prints n elemnts in an array